LouisMazel/maz-ui/packages/docs/docs/components/maz-input-tags.md

 ---
-description: MazInputTags is a stand-alone component like free inputs to help user select many values and return an Array of strings, color option available.
+description: MazInputTags is a standalone component like free inputs to help user select many values and return an Array of strings, color option available.
 ---

 # MazInputTags